-When I created my free account, I was directed to an 18-question survey in order to earn those initial points.
+When I created my free account, I was directed to an 18-question survey to earn those initial points.
 This particular survey was about mattresses.
-General questions included my age, gender, approximate household income, highest level of education and marital status.
+General questions included my age, gender, approximate household income, education level and marital status.
 The majority of the questions were about the subject of interest.

 Once I’d completed the survey, I had to complete a professional profile that included general information about my employment.
 After that, I was able to select free magazine subscriptions.

 The entire sign-up process took less than 10 minutes.
 Once that was complete, I was able to choose from a selection of digital and traditional magazines equal to up to $30 worth of rewards points.
 Selections included Better Homes & Gardens, O Magazine, Men’s Health and more.